 Matching animal contact to anxiety, depression, trauma, and loneliness

-Animal contact does not help every teen in the same way.
-A session that calms one teen can feel too close, too loud, or too exposed for another.
+Animal contact does not help every person in the same way.
+A session that calms one participant can feel too close, too loud, or too exposed for another.

 - For anxiety: Start smaller.
-A short first contact and a quieter first few minutes can help a teen stay present long enough for the session to matter.
+A short first contact and a quieter first few minutes can help someone stay present long enough for the session to matter.

 - For depression: Look for repeat contact, not novelty.
-Early change may be small, like a little more eye contact or one task the teen finishes after the visit.
+Early change may be small, like a little more eye contact or one task finished after the visit.

 - For trauma: Give more choice and a quieter setting.
 When control already feels thin, even a kind contact can feel too exposed.

-- For loneliness: Use the contact to help the teen stay with people a little longer.
-The gain may be one more exchange, one more joined activity, or one less retreat from the group.
+- For loneliness: Use the contact to help the person stay with others a little longer.
+The gain may be one more exchange, one joined activity, or one less retreat from the group.

 Realistic gains and when progress may level off